 Below is a nurturing email from Postable.
 Once a user subscribes, the brand sends an automated email to thank them for sharing their email address and offers an irresistible 20% discount for their first order.
 That’s a great incentive in the early stage, and it must have a high conversion rate.

 Grammarly also uses a quality lead nurturing email.
 The company offers users to upgrade to a Premium plan by grabbing a massive 40% discount.
 It provides a comparison of the features available on Free and Premium plans.
-The brand works with YouTube and context advertising, so it’s hard to resist this offer.
+The brand works with YouTube and contextual advertising, so it’s hard to resist this offer.

 Here’s a lead nurturing email from Zara.
 This straightforward message promotes an upcoming sale that starts in the mobile app an hour before on their online store.
 It is a killer incentive to download the app and do some brisk morning shopping with time-limited discounts.